stayradiated/dotfiles/README.md

 Dotfiles
 ========

-> Just my configs for CrunchBang and OS X
+> Just my configs for Crux and OS X

 ## Makefile